HIPPOLabUF/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+🙋‍♀️ Hi, this is the GitHub organization of the Human Informatics and Predictive Performance Optimization (HIPPO) Laboratory at the University of Florida.
+Our lab is part of the Department of Electrical and Computer Engineering.
+Come check us out at our [homepage](https://hippo.ece.ufl.edu/).

+🤝 Want to get involved with our work or have any questions on our software hosted on GitHub?
+Head to our [contacts page](https://hippo.ece.ufl.edu/contact/) to get in touch with our lab director.

+💻 Catch up with our projects and research over at our [publications page](https://hippo.ece.ufl.edu/publications/).

+🍿 Did you know that hippos tend to live in herds of around 10 to 20 individuals?
+(Source: [National Geographic](https://www.natgeokids.com/uk/discover/animals/general-animals/ten-hippo-facts/))

+🧙 As a not so ancient proverb says, strive to *"be like soup"*.